Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Our English-speaking guide, 28-year-old Hang Hak, bowed reverently in Buddhist tradition to his elders, my husband Ernie and me.
-Along with our tuk-tuk driver, Yang Chan, we set-off on our private, two-day exploration of ancient Buddhist and Hindu temples that dot the landscape of Siem Reap, Cambodia.
+Along with our tuk-tuk driver, Yang Chan, we set off on our private two-day exploration of ancient Buddhist and Hindu temples dotting the landscape of Siem Reap, Cambodia.

-The primeval site of Angkor Wat, the seventh Wonder of the World, had been on our bucket list for decades.
+The primeval site of Angkor Wat is the world’s largest religious monument.
+It is also widely considered the unofficial Eighth Wonder of the World.
+It has been on our bucket list for decades.
 Excitement spilled from our open-air, fringed roof cart, hitched to the back of Chan’s motorbike.

 Angkor Archeological Park